 In general, it’s easy to recognize ads as most of them are downloaded from similar web servers.
 The complicated part is to identify which content is commercial and which is not and to settle accurate rules of displaying.
 Maybe in foreseeable future, we will be able to delegate this menial work to artificial intelligence but so far thousands of developers and just non-indifferent people all over the world work daily on creating the fullest list of ad-blocking filters.
 Ad-blocking filters give instructions to an application on which content shouldn’t be downloaded.

-- DNS filtration
+- DNS filtering

-- URL filtration
+- URL filtering

 - CSS injection